 Here at Celayix, we cover a wide range of workforce management topics in our blog posts and research.
 When it comes to workforce management, an area that is often overlooked is employee empowerment.
 An important step in being an effective leader is giving your employees the freedom and resources to feel empowered to take their contributions to the next level.
-Helping your employees to do their jobs without micromanagement can bring a wide range of benefits to both you, and your organization.
+Helping your employees do their jobs without micromanagement can bring a wide range of benefits to you and your organization.

 What is Employee Empowerment?

 According to ASQ, employee empowerment is a condition whereby employees have the authority to make decisions and take action in their work areas, within stated bounds, without prior approval.
 Essentially, it means providing employees with the means to make important decisions and helping to ensure those decisions are correct.